peddineni3699/td_pproject_2/README.md

 * [Keyword cipher](https://en.wikipedia.org/wiki/Keyword_cipher)
 * [Hill cipher](https://en.wikipedia.org/wiki/Hill_cipher)

-*Note: Caesar Cipher is included as a starter file & does not count toward one of the three requirements*
+*Note: Caesar Cipher is included as a starter file and does not count toward one of the three requirements.*

 #### Provide a command line menu providing an option to either encrypt or decrypt a value.
 Then, in a sub-menu, provide a list of implemented ciphers.
     E) Encrypt